 Settling for good instead of GODLY!

-As if our efforts could qualify us for heaven or we could opt out of God’s Redemptive Plan.
+As if our best efforts could qualify us for heaven or we could opt out of God’s Redemptive Plan.

 Living as if our self-righteousness could replace our need for a Savior?